 When you get into a highly competitive field and you are not naturally better than average, your only chance to succeed is to work harder and smarter than others.

-The reason why is that it’s very unlikely your competition works as hard you do.
+The reason is that your competition seldom works as hard you do.

-Out of the 300 aspiring comedians that try to get into one of these 5 available spots at the acting school, how many do you think really want it?
+Out of the 300 aspiring comedians that try to get into one of these 5 available spots at the acting school, how many do you think really wanted it?

 How many will apply next year if they fail?
 And then the year after?

-How many will pursue acting regardless of the fact they get into a school or not?
+How many will pursue acting regardless of the fact they got into a school or not?